Warning: Disconnect power before servicing.

 Can I still use my Wolf range when it shows UIM Network Fault?

-How do I know if it is the UIM or the control board that failed?
+How do I know if it's the UIM or the control board that failed?

-Is Wolf UIM Network Fault covered under warranty?
+Is the Wolf UIM Network Fault covered under warranty?

-My Wolf range shows UIM Network Fault after every power outage.
-Why?
+My Wolf range shows this fault after every single power outage.
+Why does it keep coming back?

 Related Wolf Oven Error Codes